rcantini/speech_emotion_recognition/README.md

 The model is aimed at classifying utterances from the **Berlin Dataset of Emotional Speech** (EMO-DB), according to the expressed emotion.
 Considered emotions are: *anger*, *boredom*, *disgust*, *fear*, *happiness*, *sadness* and *neutral*.

-The model is composed by the following steps:
+The developed application is composed by the following steps:
 - ***Feature extraction***: features are extracted by exploiting **Librosa**, a python package for music and audio analysis.
 Considered features are: *spectral centroid*, *spectral contrast*, *spectral bandwidth*, *spectral rolloff*, *zero crossing rate*, *rms*, *mfcc* and mfcc's *first order derivatives*.
 - ***Class balancing***: I used **SMOTE** for dealing with class imbalance.
 - ***Model training***: I trained a bi-directional LSTM network enhanced with attention.